jakazmie/AIDays/DataScientistTrack/README.md

 3. Use your username and password to log in to Jupyter

-4. This step is a temporary walk-around to address issues with AML Widgets on Azure Data Science Machine
+4. The next step is a temporary walk-around to address issues with AML Widgets on Azure Data Science Machine
 ```
 # Log back to your DSVM
 ssh <your username>@<vm ip address>